Appropriate adult: Prevalence

 A 2020 report by the National Appropriate Adult Network (NAAN) found that police failed to provide an appropriate adult to hundreds of thousands of suspects with mental illness, autism or learning disabilities in 2019.
 NAAN's chief executive said this failure risked making evidence unreliable and leading to prosecutions being abandoned.

+National Appropriate Adult Network (NAAN)

+NAAN is the national membership body supporting and representing appropriate adult services in England and Wales.
+NAAN has produced National Standard for AAs which were approved by the Home Office and Department of Health and Social Care in 2011.
+NAAN does not provide AA, but does represent them and provide training.
+NAAN states that AA role is underutilised, they believe around 39% of detainees may need an AA but in 2023 only 7.3% had one.

 Notable legal changes

 On 26 October 2015 the British government used a statutory instrument (No. 1778/2015) to commence changes to section 42 (duties of custody officer after charge: arrested juveniles) of the Criminal Justice and Courts Act 2015.

 The UN Convention on the Rights of the Child defines a child as under the age of 18; however, 17-year-olds in police custody in England and Wales fell into a grey area prior to the changes in Section 42.

 In 2013, the Home Secretary ordered the amendment of PACE Code C to extend the requirement for an AA to 17-year-olds when detained or questioned by police.

 Earlier in the year s.41 of the Criminal Justice and Courts Act made revisions to sections 66ZA and 66B of the Crime and Disorder Act 1998.
 This extended to 17-year-olds the requirement for an AA to be present for youth cautions and youth conditional cautions.

 Section 42 of the Criminal Justice and Courts Act amends section 37(15) of the Police and Criminal Evidence Act 1984 (PACE).
 This is the section of PACE which defines "arrested juvenile", a term that is used in Part 4 of PACE, the part that relates to detention.

 Until October 2015, PACE s.37(15) stated: "arrested juvenile" means a person arrested with or without a warrant who appears to be under the age of 17.

 From October 2015, PACE s.37(15) states "arrested juvenile" means a person arrested with or without a warrant who appears to be under the age of 18.